Succinct Planar Encoding with Minor Operations: Preliminaries

-All following results assume that w.l.o.g. all given planar graphs are connected. \conf{If this is not the case, we apply a trivial graph modification using $O(n)$ bits and time during the modification and the construction of the succinct graph with one extra vertex.
-In addition to the succinct graph, we need to store the name of one vertex with $O(\log n)$ bits, which is negligible.
-We show the construction of this modification at Appendix~\ref{app:connected}.} \full{If this is not the case, we add a dummy vertex and connected it to an arbitrary vertex in each connected component.
-After our final dynamic encoding of Theorem~\ref{thm:main} is constructed, we can simply ignore the dummy vertex and all its incident edges during any output of the provided operations.
-As we require this modification to be space-efficient, concretely that it only uses $O(n)$ bits of additional space and runs in $O(n)$ time during the construction, we provide an explicit lemma for the construction of this modification.
-Note that our final encoding only uses $O(1)$ extra bits due to this.}
+We assume\ w.l.o.g.\ that all input graphs for our data structure are connected.
+If this is not the case, we add a dummy vertex and connect it to an arbitrary vertex in each connected component.
+After our encoding of Theorem~\ref{thm:main} is constructed, we can simply ignore the dummy vertex and all its incident edges during any output of the provided operations.
+As we require this modification to be space-efficient, concretely that it only uses $O(n)$ bits of additional space during the construction and runs in $O(n)$ time, we provide an explicit lemma for this modification.
+Note that a succinct encoding of a planar graph with this additional dummy vertex requires only a constant number of additional bits, as $\mathcal{H}(n+1)=\mathcal{H}(n)+O(1)$.